 Students will select a patient to partner with for this assignment, utilizing an extended patient interview or a memorable event that influenced personal growth in empathy.
-The goal of this assignment is to allow students to demonstrate the development of humanism and professional identity through patient care.
+This assignment's goal is to let students demonstrate the development of humanism and professional identity through patient care.
 Students must be prepared to read their essays during the session.
-More details on this narrative medicine assignment, as well as examples of prior submissions, are located on AY2022-23 MD Clerkship Org Site Doctoring 3 page.
+More details on this narrative medicine assignment, as well as examples of prior submissions, are located on Canvas M.D.
+Clerkships AY2023-2024 Doctoring 3 page.